 Before GPU Instances (Pre-2007)

-In the early days of computing, Central Processing Units (CPUs) handled all tasks sequentially, making them inefficient for computationally intensive jobs.
+Early days of computing, Central Processing Units (CPUs) handled all tasks sequentially, making them inefficient for computationally intensive jobs.

 Here’s a breakdown of the timeline before GPUs became essential for parallel processing: